Navigation menu for this statistical subject

 The compilation framework of GDP and GNI accords essentially with the international standards as stipulated in the System of National Accounts 2008 (2008 SNA).
 Statistics on GDP are compiled as from the reference year of 1961 while those on GNI as from the reference year of 1993.

-In Hong Kong, the first released GDP statistics in respect of a period are called “preliminary figures”.
-When more data become available, the preliminary figures will be revised.
+In Hong Kong, the first released figures on GDP by expenditure component in respect of a period are called “advance estimates”.
+For GDP by economic activity, the first released figures are called "preliminary figures".
+When more data become available, both sets of GDP figures will be revised.
 This routine revision is in accordance with the international practice to compile and release GDP figures at the earliest possible time by using only partial data.
 All those figures published subsequently, on revision, are called “revised figures”.
 In general, the figures are finalised when data from all regular sources are incorporated.